CLARIAH/descartes-tf/docs/transcription.md

 format | description
 --- | ---
-`text-orig-full`     | the full text of all words
+`text-orig-full`     | the full text of all words `layout-orig-full`   | the full text of all words, with special formatting indicating special characteristics of the text.

 The formats with `text` result in strings that are plain text, without additional formatting.